National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

-PCORI has a [Methodology Standards list](https://www.pcori.org/research/about-our-research/research-methodology) of its own that, unlike the reporting guidelines described [below](practices.md#methodology-checklist), goes into details about analytic plans themselves.
+PCORI has a [Methodology Standards list](https://www.pcori.org/research/about-our-research/research-methodology) of its own that, unlike the reporting guidelines described [below](practices.md#methodology-checklist), goes into detail about analytic plans themselves.
 Standards of particular interest to analysts in N3C are Standards for [Data Integrity and Rigorous Analyses](https://www.pcori.org/research/about-our-research/research-methodology/pcori-methodology-standards#Data%20Integrity%20and%20Rigorous%20Analyses), [Preventing and Handling Missing Data](https://www.pcori.org/research/about-our-research/research-methodology/pcori-methodology-standards#Preventing%20and%20Handling%20Missing%20Data),